bridgetownrb/bridgetown-cloudinary/README.md

 articles, product pages, site templates, and anywhere else you might need to reference media optimized for mobile and responsive design.

+(_Note: For users who may be familiar with the jekyll-cloudinary plugin, this is unrelated and the usage is quite different.
+This plugin assumes you store your images in Cloudinary directly, not your repo._)

 ## Installation

 Run this command to add this plugin to your site's Gemfile: